digital-asset/daml-common/GOVERNANCE.md

 ## Goals

-`daml-common` is a set of base libraries developed in-house at DA that are meant for wide adoption across all DA products.
+`daml-common` is a set of base scala libraries developed in-house at DA that are meant for wide adoption across all DA products.
 By selecting a core set of "blessed" libraries we encourage a consistent experience for the development team as well as for the clients using our software.
 The types of libaries that we envisage will find their home in this repository include but are not limited to:

 * logging, metrics, tracing
 * resource management